manfredimiraula/manfredimiraula.github.io/about.md

 <img src="/assets/images/palermo_about_header.jpg" alt="Palermo"
 	title="View of Palermo" style="width:1200px;height:600;" />

-After completing a join Ph.D. in Chemistry between University of Queensland (AU) and Maynooth University (IE), I decided to pause my academic career and joined a FinTech startup.
+After completing a joint Ph.D. in Chemistry between University of Queensland (AU) and Maynooth University (IE), I decided to pause my academic career and joined a FinTech startup.
 That's when I discovered my love for programming and how it can be applied to a number of fields.

 Since then, I shifted my career to incorporate Analytics and programming.
 I'm now a passionate programmer that uses Python and SQL to extract information from Big Data.
 However, my curiosity is pushing me to explore other languages and I'm in *constant learning* mode.